jbryson3/vbs-signup/README.md

 ##Admin Control Panel

 The app features an admin control panel.
-You can get there by going to {host}/admin/adminLogin.php
+You can get there by going to {host}/admin/adminLogin.php The default login for the control panel is admin/Admin01 it should be changed by following the instructions in adminLogin.php

 ###Menu.php
 Once logged in as an admin, the menu.php page shows how many kids are currently signed up (in real time) as well as some additional actions you may take